get around geo-blocking VPN

 Is it legal to bypass geo-blocking?

 Most countries don’t specifically have laws against using a VPN to access geo-restricted content.
-After all, VPNs are legitimate privacy tools used by millions of people every day; criminalizing everyone who inadvertently tried to watch TV while connected would be madness.
+After all, VPNs are legitimate privacy tools millions of people use daily; criminalizing everyone who inadvertently tried to watch TV while connected would be madness.

 It’s worth noting that using a VPN is against most streaming platforms’ terms of service.
 Still, even if a service detects that you’re connected (which isn’t guaranteed), there are no real consequences.
 You’ll usually just be asked to disconnect, rather than banned.